-At California Centers for Recovery, we work with clients who struggle with a dual diagnosis disorder in order to help them develop strong advocacy and self-management skills to promote healthy living.
+At California Centers for Recovery, we work with clients who struggle with co-occurring disorders in order to help them develop strong advocacy and self-management skills to promote healthy living.
 Through our unique combination of traditional evidence-based programming and alternative holistic healing treatments, our clients can work to manage their mental health in a safe and structured environment designed to meet their specific needs.
-Contact us today to see how our innovative programming can support you or your loved one!
+Learn more about our dual diagnosis treatment program by calling 877.328.5682 today.

-Anxiety is a mental health disorder defined as a phobia or a panic disorder.
-Individuals who experience anxiety have one of the following reactions: “an inappropriate response to a situation, cannot control the response, or has an altered way of life due to anxiety.”
-In many instances, individuals with anxiety will struggle with social interactions and personal goal setting.
+An anxiety disorder is a mental health condition defined as a phobia or a panic disorder.
+These disorders are characterized by an inappropriate response to a situation, a lack of control of this response, or an altered way of life due to anxiety.
+In many instances, individuals with anxiety will struggle with social interactions and personal goal-setting.

-Individuals who experience these symptoms may be prescribed medication by a doctor to mitigate the symptoms.
+These symptoms may be managed by prescription medications from a doctor to mitigate the symptoms.
 Most often prescribed for anxiety disorders are benzodiazepines which are highly addictive.
-It’s also important to note that individuals who experience undiagnosed anxiety may self-medicate and become addicted to alcohol or other illegal substances that help reduce anxiety.
+It’s also important to note that individuals who experience undiagnosed anxiety may self-medicate and become addicted to alcohol or drugs that seemingly help reduce anxiety.

 Individuals who experience anxiety have a greater risk of also experiencing addiction.
 Those with untreated anxiety may use drugs or alcohol to self-medicate.
 Additionally, those with anxiety may be diagnosed and prescribed medication that can be addictive.
 For example, many individuals with anxiety are prescribed benzodiazepines to calm and help mitigate the symptoms of anxiety.
 Benzodiazepines are incredibly addictive and can lead to a substance use disorder if they are mismanaged.

-Dual-diagnosis treatment is a specially designed therapeutic treatment program to support individuals with a mental health disorder in addition to substance abuse.
-Clients with both disorders require more stabilized and structured addiction treatment than individuals who are suffering from one or the other.
-Dual-diagnosis treatment is often initially an inpatient residential treatment program that is designed to help clients achieve stability and sobriety through individualized therapy and group treatment.
+Dual diagnosis treatment is a specially designed therapeutic treatment program to support individuals with mental health conditions in addition to substance abuse.
+Clients with both disorders require more stabilized and structured addiction treatment than individuals who are only living with addiction.
+Dual diagnosis treatment is typically offered in a residential treatment program that is designed to help clients achieve stability and sobriety through individualized therapy and group treatment.

-Dual-diagnosis treatment often combines cognitive behavioral therapy with other traditionally evidence-based programs designed to meet the specific needs of the additional mental health disorder.
+Dual diagnosis treatment often combines cognitive-behavioral therapy (CBT) with other traditional, evidence-based programs designed to meet the specific needs of the additional mental health condition.
 Clients going through this treatment process will often meet more frequently than clients who are struggling with one disorder or the other.

 Our extensive dual diagnosis treatment program at California Centers for Recovery is designed to support individuals through a structured treatment program.
 Our relapse prevention programming, self-management, and coping skill development treatments are combined with traditional and alternative mental health programming to help clients develop a stable cognitive basis to build their sobriety on.

-Our medical professionals are prepared to support our clients’ needs from detox to treatment.
+The medical professionals at our center are prepared to support our clients’ needs, from detox to treatment.
 Our individualized programming means that clients receive the exact treatment they need to achieve their goals and develop the necessary skills and strategies to continue successfully after treatment.